⚠️Current News-----Current News-----Current News -----

 We need homes that will foster a companion animal for a short stay.
 Please contact us on what breed, size, sex for either a dog or cat you will foster.

 Our second program is sheltering.
-We haver 2 sober living homes in 29 Palms.
-We can house up to 12 people.
-One home is for women only and the other is for men.
+We have 3 sober living homes.
+We can house up to 14 people.
+One home is for women only and the other two are for men.
 We have other programs as well for the homeless.
 We have bridge housing in a duplex for families with children in Joshua Tree.
 Contact us for laundry vouchers and clothing for the homeless.
 We also have a companion animal foster network for temporary care.
 Lastly we manage funds for eviction prevention and rapid rehousing for the Morongo Basin.
 We are actively Aligning Resources and Challenging Homelessness!

 Twentynine Palms fundraiser - Cash for Trash 2019